-About a month after Bannon's pronouncements, two lefty University of London professors, David Graeber and David Wengrow, rewrote 'the narrative of human history'.
-They attacked the 'myth' that humans had once enjoyed equality and freedom in hunter-gatherer bands, until the invention of farming sent us down the road to social inequality (and Bannon-style patriarchy).
-So while the alt-right-winger appears to be setting a limit to patriarchy as a historic phenomenon, the anarchists seem to believe it extends all the way back to our very origins.
+In an ambitious recent article in Eurozine David Graeber and David Wengrow try to rewrite the narrative of human history.
+They attack the 'myth' that humans had once enjoyed equality and freedom in hunter-gatherer bands, until the invention of farming sent us down the road to social inequality.